avishekanand/anand-academic-kickstart/content/talk/sigir20-tute/index.md

 [22] Silviu Cucerzan and Eugene Agichtein.
 2005.
 Factoid Question Answering over Unstructured and Structured Web Content.
 In TREC.

-[23] JeffreyDalton,ChenyanXiong,andJamieCallan.2019.
+[23] Jeffrey Dalton,Chenyan Xiong,and Jamie Callan.2019.
 CAsT2019: The conversational assistance track overview.
 In TREC.

 [24] Rajarshi Das, Shehzaad Dhuliawala, Manzil Zaheer, Luke Vilnis, Ishan Durugkar, Akshay Krishnamurthy, Alex Smola, and Andrew McCallum.
 2018.
 Go for a walk and arrive at the answer: Reasoning over paths in knowledge bases using reinforcement learning.
 In ICLR.